abhishekpareek29/bootstrap_toggle/README.txt

 INTRODUCTION
 ------------

-Module provides a toggle widget for Boolean field type using bootstrap toggle library.
+This module provides a toggle widget for Boolean field type using bootstrap toggle library.